Cloud POS vs. On-Premise vs. Hybrid: Which Is Right for You?

 Making Your Choice

-Go cloud-based if:
+Choose cloud-based if:

-• You want to check on your business from anywhere
+• You need access from anywhere

-• You have multiple locations to manage
+• You manage multiple locations

-• You prefer lower upfront costs and predictable monthly expenses
+• You want low upfront costs

 Choose on-premise if:

-• You have the budget for higher initial investment
+• You have budget for upfront investment

-• Your internet connection is unreliable
+• Internet connectivity is unreliable

-• You prefer complete control over your data and hardware
+• You want complete data control

-• You have IT resources to manage the system
+• You have IT resources available

-Think about your specific needs, budget, and how you work day-to-day.
+Think about your specific needs, budget, location, and how you work day-to-day.
 The best POS system is the one that makes your life easier and helps your business run smoothly.

 Previous